 When I was being interviewed for the job of Interactive Designer at 2Wire, my final interview was with then VP of Marketing Brian Sugar.
-He asked me some pretty direct questions like, “How do you like this place?” and “You excited about this job?”
-But there was one question he asked that just floored me.
+He asked me some pretty direct questions, like “How do you like this place?” and “You excited about this job?”
+But there was one statement that just floored me.
 It was brilliant!

 Teach me something about Flash.

 I was extremely excited that he asked me this.
 At the time, I was basically living and breathing Flash.
 Where do I begin?!
 I decided to just pick the most recent thing I had been learning about.
 I believe it was something about XML sockets or maybe it was something to do with a new Tweening algorithm.
 Who knows, who cares?
 He had opened a can of my passion and could see that I was clearly devoted to the technology and that I was constantly learning more about it.

 I now realize that the secret brilliance of this request is that specific interest in a field is independent of the general quality of curiosity.
 For example, just because I’m personally not excited about being a Quality Assurance tester doesn’t mean that it’s not exciting for someone else.
 If I want to find a good QA person, I need to find one who is curious about quality and about the evolution of technologies.

 When I find the right person for testing our WordPress sites, I ask them to teach me something about testing WordPress, and they will brim with excitement and unravel a ball of passion about bugs they’ve found and how they’ve helped to get them resolved.

 We ask people a lot of questions to help identify this quality.
 Some statements that best address curious are:

 - How do you keep informed about the technologies and philosophies in your trade?